jranks123/huddleTest/README.md

 		AB1
 		ER4
 		EA2
-		etc

 Test Input
 ==========
 The tests are input to the program via a file called tests.text.
-The provided test have already been added but to add your own simply append a test onto a new line of tests.text with the following format:
+The provided test have already been added but to add your ownsimply append a test onto a new line of tests.text with the following format:

 Format of route length test:

     routeLength [route]

+Where:
-Where [route] is a string in the format "[town][town][town]...[town]" eg routeLength ABCA
+.[route] is a string in the format "[town][town][town]...[town]" eg routeLength ABCA